Curriculum Intent – Science

 - Students learn about the physical processes underpinning the universe: students learn about Newton’s laws and motion; gravity and other forces and how they cause objects to interact; the sun as a source of all energy on Earth and how we can harness and transfer the energy to make it useful.

-- Students develop intellectual confidence when they are provided with a broad understanding of relevant scientific issues on a personal, global and universal scale which allows students to critically engage with science on a deeper level; from articulating their personal views based on evidence of climate change to analysing the credibility of sources of information.
+- Students develop intellectual confidence when they are provided with a broad understanding of relevant scientific issues on a personal, global and universal scale which allows students to critically engage with science on a deeper level; from articulating their personal views based on evidence of climate change to strategy planning to analyse the credibility of sources of information.

 Science at Leeds East Academy provides students with equal exposure to Biology, Chemistry and Physics.
 Students learn science in blocks of powerful knowledge, that build upon and develop ideas over time.
-In Year 7, students begin with the smallest ideas in science: atoms and particle theory.
+In Year 7, students begin with the smallest ideas in science: elements and particle theory.
 Students learn how to apply scientific ideas to phenomena they can see and experience, before developing these ideas over time to more abstract concepts such as energy and atoms.
-Students learn about organisms, including humans and refer to and build upon ideas taught in Year 7 throughout the whole curriculum.
-The fundamentals of science: cells, atomic structure, forces and energy are interleaved within the curriculum, to develop fluency in these key areas and students develop automaticity in the key areas and skills.
+Students learn about organisms, including humans, and refer to and build upon ideas taught in Year 7 throughout the whole 5 year curriculum.
+The fundamentals of science: cells, atomic structure, forces and energy are interleaved within the curriculum to develop fluency in these key areas and students develop automaticity in the key areas and skills.
 Students are taught how to read and use new scientific vocabulary and are given opportunity to develop their oracy through discussion and debate.

 Cross Curricular & Wider Experiences

 Science is everything – from how you have ended up here, to the rain falling in the Amazon Rainforest.
-We encourage empathy for the world and universe and ensure the learning of science not as a set of independent, stand-alone facts, but as a means of understanding and engaging with ourselves, the natural world and our impact upon the planet.
+We encourage empathy for the world and universe and ensure the learning of science is not a set of independent, stand-alone facts, but as a means of understanding and engaging with ourselves, the natural world and our impact upon the planet.
 Science at Leeds East Academy is taught through real-life, exciting contexts.
 We know our students, their life experiences and backgrounds and seek help students to explain themselves, the natural world and their own impact upon the planet.

 We inspire students and help them to develop agility by exposing them to the newest technologies, by linking our teaching to the amazing careers available in the field of STEM and by giving students the opportunity to learn about the greatest scientists of our time, from Edward Jenner’s invention of the vaccine to the work Rosalind Franklin did in discovering the double helix.